Corner Farm village

 Prime farmland has unique soils that are excellent for growing the food we all need to survive.
 It’s also typically flat and well-drained, making it highly desirable for development.
 Yet, we can have houses without sprawling across the countryside and paving over these finite, irreplaceable resources.
 There are alternatives.

-On a 10-acre property, Corner Farm Village demonstrates one alternative to business-as-usual by protecting valuable farmland, by nurturing a new generation of farmers to care for the land, and by providing climate-smart homes for the community.
+On land located near Missoula, Montana, Corner Farm Village aims to demonstrate one alternative to business-as-usual by protecting valuable farmland, by nurturing a new generation of farmers to care for the land, and by providing climate-smart homes for the community.

 Our goals are to: